About me

-Amanda Reber is an up-and-coming outdoor adventure artist living in Calgary, Alberta, Canada.
+Amanda Reber is an outdoor adventure artist living in Calgary, Alberta, Canada.

 Her two passions in life are spending time outdoors and painting.
 She can regularly be found trekking through the backcountry and/or camping, often with her dog Nova.
 Her outdoor adventures provide limitless inspiration for her art, and her love of the outdoors can be seen in the vibrancy and details of her paintings.